-Students should meet with a counselor at their home college during their first term to develop a 2-year SEP (Student Educational Plan).
+Students should meet with a counselor at their home college during their first term to develop a CSEP (Comprehensive Student Educational Plan) that includes all of the courses you will need to complete your program of study.

 It is advisable that students meet with a counselor once a semester to review their educational goals, because general education and lower division major requirements are always subject to change.
-If you change your educational goal, it is important to see a counselor to obtain a revised SEP.
+If you change your educational goal, it is important to see a counselor to obtain a revised CSEP.